depasq/GradAssign1/README.md

 Graduate Assignment 1

-To see the content of this project, open the file GradAssign1.html in your browser.
+To see the content of this project, download source and open the directory in your browser.
 Note that you'll either need a local server running or Firefox to view the images.
+Alternatively, this page can be viewed at http://cscie3.jdepasquale.com/GradAssign1/